Consensas/information-passport/docs/Signing.md

 * `security:proofPurpose` - always `assertionMessage`
 * `security:created` - a UTC ISO Time
 * `security:nonce` - a randomly generated string, to prevent replays
-* `security:verificationMethod` - the place to get the Public Key - the complete chain - to verify the JWS, in PEM format (consider allowing JSON serialization).
+* `security:verificationMethod` - the URI to get the Public Key
+  Certificate chain, in PEM format
+  (_consider allowing JSON serialization_).
   The leaf key should be first, the CA/Root key last.
 * `security:jws` - the detached JWS signature, as computed by the algorthm

 ## Example